-With an average alcohol content of around 4 to 5% and low levels of caffeine, coffee beer is a refreshing beverage to unwind with after a long day.
+With an average alcohol content of around 4 to 5% and low levels of caffeine, coffee beer is a refreshing caffeinated alcoholic beverage to unwind with after a long day.

 A Little History

-In the 1990s, breweries — like Dogfish Head Craft Brewery, New Glarus Brewing, and Redhook Brewing — released their first coffee-infused stouts (1).
+In the 1990s, US breweries — like Dogfish Head Craft Brewery, New Glarus Brewing, and Redhook Brewing — released their first coffee-infused stouts (1).
 And after the public, quite literally, drank up this new combination, other breweries followed suit.
+In 2022, Guinness even introduced a nitro cold brew coffee stout to the UK market.
 Adam Cieslak, head brewer at Maplewood Brewery explains the appeal of coffee and beer.

 There’s a ton of varieties of beans and a ton of methods of roasting those beans, which results in a wide range of flavors.
 This allows coffee to be successfully worked into just about any style of beer.